Behavioural Engines

 Model catalogue

-The platform is built around a modular model registry, where Prospect theory and hyperbolic discounting form the initial core, with models such as Diffusion Dynamics and Dual-Process Decisioning being considered as later additions.
-Each model exists as an independent, versioned unit within a shared architecture.
+The platform is built around a catalogue of models, with prospect theory and hyperbolic discounting at its core and others, such as rational inattention, added over time.
+Each model is an independent, versioned unit within a shared structure.

 Mathematical implementation

-The core of the project is mathematical, where models are implemented from first principles in Python using FastAPI as a typed execution layer.
-Prospect theory value functions, probability weighting curves, and intertemporal discounting functions are computed dynamically rather than hardcoded.
+The core of the project is mathematical.
+Every model is implemented from first principles in Python, so prospect theory's value functions, probability weighting curves, and discounting functions are all computed live from their underlying equations.

-Translating theory into code exposed edge cases that are easy to miss on paper such as scaling behaviour, numerical stability, parameter sensitivity, and boundary constraints.
-The act of implementation deepened my understanding of the models themselves.
+Translating theory into code exposed edge cases that are easy to miss on paper, from numerical stability to how sensitive each model is to its parameters, and deepened my understanding of the models themselves.

 Structured outputs